 The implementation of Council's Bridge Management Plan continues to ensure availability, uninterrupted, safe traffic flow across the Shire where bridge maintenance and construction is required to link the road network.
-The replacement of the Neil McCosker (Tintot) Bridge in the north of the Shire last financial year was a highlight for this program.

 Council's program of priority works was developed in partnership with the State and Federal Government and implemented to maintain the state regional/rural and local/urban road network to ensure the safe and efficient movement of vehicular cycling and pedestrian traffic throughout the Shire.
 Available funds, sourced both internally and externally, were utilised to improve the road network.
 Construction program were completed on time and on budget.